BelkaLab/GaugeView/README.md

 ```

 ## Customization
-Those are the customizable properties:
+These are the customizable properties:

 ### Gauge